MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-with-queues.md

 ## Find cases that you're working on

-1. To see only the cases that you are currently working on, in the view list, select **Cases I'm Working On**.
+1. To see only the cases that you're currently working on, in the view list, select **Cases I'm Working On**.
 2. In the queue list, choose one of the following options to filter cases based on queues:

    - \<Individual queues>